Dr Agi Brandt-Talbot is an independent Research Fellow in the Department of Chemistry at Imperial College London.

 Despite our extensive experience with oil as a fuel and chemical feedstock, further use is deemed unsustainable, due to its substantial contribution to climate change (petroleum use accounts for 1/3 of global CO2 emissions).

-In order to eliminate dependency on this fossil resource, new processes based on renewable feedstocks are required.
+In order to eliminate dependency on this fossil resource, new chemical processes based on renewable feedstocks are required.
 Lignocellulosic biomass is the best option for providing the next generation of chemical building blocks and sustainable fuels in a timely manner: it can be grown in large quantities in diverse locations, with potentially large greenhouse gas emissions savings and benefits to rural communities.

 et al., 2015, Structural changes in lignins isolated using an acidic ionic liquid water mixture, Green Chemistry, Vol:17, ISSN:1463-9262, Pages:5019-5034